Designing for Confidence: Modernizing a Donor Platform to Unlock Generosity at Scale

 Design Around Donor Behaviour

-I transformed a flat, legacy dashboard into a donor-centric hub that prioritizes high-value actions and makes intent clear.
+I restructured a flat, system-driven dashboard into a donor-centric hub that prioritizes key financial actions, clarifies hierarchy, and makes intent immediately clear.

 Legacy donor hub before the redesign.